 Fort Lauderdale, Florida 33301

-• Nominated by: Stacy Ritter, District 3, Board of County Commissioners
+Nominated by: Michael Udine, District 3, Board of County Commissioners

 Mr. Reynolds is a native of Florida, whose family roots in Florida date back to the early 1800s.
 He served in the U.S. Navy as a surgical technician during the early 1970s.
 After leaving the Navy he attended the University of Florida and spent two years of directed study in economics at Adam Mickiewicz University in Poznan, Poland.
 While in Poland, he witnessed the birth and rise of the Solidarity Trade Union movement.